photo of oil and olives

 olive pomace oil mix of crude and refined oils

 The United States standards date from 2 March 1948 and are much less sophisticated than those adopted by the IOOC.
-There are four grades, “Grade A, U.S. Fancy,” “Grade B, U.S. Choice,” “Grade C, U.S. Standard” and “Grade D, substandard.”
-The maximum “free fatty acid content, calculated as oleic,” is 1.4%, 2.5% and 3% respectively.
+There were four grades, “Grade A, U.S. Fancy,” “Grade B, U.S. Choice,” “Grade C, U.S. Standard” and “Grade D, substandard.”
+The maximum “free fatty acid content, calculated as oleic,” was 1.4%, 2.5% and 3% respectively.
 In 2004 American growers were agitating to adopt stricter European standards.

 resources